jmsolano/denstoolkit/README.md

 # Compiling with OpenMP

 DensToolKit contains paralellized implementation of almost all basic functions.
-For using the parallel version, you must edit the Makefile by changing the line
+For using the parallel version (in this example with 4 cores), compile with the following commands:

 ~~~~~~~~~~
-SETDTKNPROC=1
+make SETDTKNPROC=4 -j4
 ~~~~~~~~~~

-To use N processors, the above line should look like this:
+To use N processors, the above line, replace SETDTKNPROC=4 by SETDTKNPROC=N

 ~~~~~~~~~~
-SETDTKNPROC=N
+make SETDTKNPROC=N -j 4
 ~~~~~~~~~~

-In the current version, it is not advised to use more than 4 processors.
+In the current version, it is not advised to use more than 4 Intel processors, nor more than 2 Apple M1 Silicon cores.
 There will be no speed improvement using more processors.
-Also, less than 3 makes no difference in the processing times.

 #DensToolKit manual
 The manual, wherein some formal theory is developed, and also where more information about how to use the programs of the suite can be viewed, is ```/local/path/to/dtk/denstoolkit/tex/dtkmanual/dtk-manual.pdf```